Cloud-SPAN/04genomics/_episodes/03-automation.md

 {: .bash}

 We are using the base of this name and in order to access both the _1 and _2 input files we use
 $file and the rest of the file name _2.trim.sub.fastq for the _2 input file.
 The first time through this loop the computer will interpret '$file\_2.trim.sub.fastq' as SRR2584863_2.trim.sub.fastq.
-The '\' is a special character which allows us to add the variable name $file to the string to _2.trim.sub.fastq
+The '\' is a special character which allows us to add the variable name $file to the string to _2.trim.sub.fastq.
+These files are one folder up in the data folder, and then within a folder within this, called trimmed_fastq_small.

 ~~~
-bwa mem ecoli_rel606.fasta $file\_1.trim.sub.fastq $file\_2.trim.sub.fastq > $file.aligned.sam
+bwa mem ../data/ecoli_rel606.fasta ../data/trimmed_fastq_small/$file\_1.trim.sub.fastq ../data/trimmed_fastq_small/$file\_2.trim.sub.fastq > $file.aligned.sam
 ~~~
 {: .bash}